Aztreonam (By breathing)

 - Clean the nebulizer after each use and throw out the empty vial, rubber stopper, and saline container.

-- It is best to store the unopened vials and saline containers in the original carton in the refrigerator.
+- Store the unopened vials and saline containers in the original carton in the refrigerator.
 You may also store the unopened vials at room temperature, away from heat and direct light, for up to 28 days.
 Do not store the liquid mixture after the powder is dissolved.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of the used medicine container and any leftover medicine.
 You will also need to throw away old medicine after the expiration date has passed.